how long does it take to learn a language

 The holy grail for many a language learner, the advanced level is when you’re really comfortable using your target language for both basic and complicated matters.
 It’s the grounds for true fluency that positions you quite close to the podium of native speakers.

 Reaching this point will, of course, take the longest time out of any of the levels.
-With rigorous study, you can hope your studies will take several years.
+With rigorous study, your studies will likely take several years.

 What Language Are You Learning?

 Certain languages may be “easier” to pick up, which can mean faster progress.
-Others may be much more difficult and require more study time.
+Others can be much more difficult and require more study time.

 Romance languages